MinnowBoard-org/website/pages/debugger-lure/debugger-lure.md

 ### Design files

-You can find the design files on [GitHub]().
-All design files are released under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+You can find the design files on [GitHub](https://github.com/MinnowBoard-org/design-files/tree/master/expansion-boards-lures).
+All Debugger Lure design files are released under
+[Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 Read about what this license allows for on the Creative Commons website.